# #

 South England Athletics Events

-London Cross Country Champs 19th November 2022 Parliament Hill
+London Cross Country Championship 18th November 2023 Parliament Hill

-Cross Country Masters Championships 10th December 2022 Horspath, Oxford TBC
+Cross Country Masters Championship 9th December 2023 Horspath, Oxford TBC

-Cross Country Inter Counties Championships 10th December 2022 Horspath, Oxford TBC
+Cross Country Inter Counties Championship 9th December 2023 Horspath, Oxford TBC

-We have had great success previously at the Hertfordshire Cross Country Champs, which this year are being held on Sunday 8th January at Cassiobury Park, Watford.
+We have had great success previously at the Hertfordshire Cross Country Champs, which this year are being held on Sunday 7th January at TBC.
 Be sure to put this date in your diary!!

 Q: What shoes do I need?